Stella112/ArcPay/README.md

-# Arc Payout UI 🌌
+# Arc Payout Hub 🌌

 A premium Web3 dashboard built for executing batch transactions on the Arc Testnet.
 Designed with a high-end, dark-mode glassmorphism aesthetic, this application allows users to seamlessly connect their wallets and distribute native USDC to multiple addresses in a single transaction.